nawabahmadreshi/documentation/pages/features/journeys.md

 </script>
 {% endhighlight %}

+{% caution title="Migrating from the Smart Banner" %}
-Note, calling `banner()` will also override the custom deep link parameters on the Journey that gets shown on that site.
-The actual banner will not be displayed when a Journey is shown, but the deep link data will be used.
-This is done to make it easy to migrate from the banner to Journeys.
+Calling the `branch.banner()` function will override the custom deep link parameters of any Journey shown on that page.
+The banner itself will not be displayed when a Journey is shown, but its deep link data will be used.
+This is done to make it easy to migrate from the smart banner to Journeys.
+{% endcaution %}

 ## Web to App Routing without Journeys